 How Swan Bitcoin Works

 Swan Bitcoin isn’t a crypto exchange.
-It’s a bitcoin-only accumulation platform, with options for both one-time purchases and recurring purchases (dollar-cost averaging plans).
+It’s a bitcoin accumulation platform, with options for both one-time purchases and recurring purchases (dollar-cost averaging plans).
 It works easily on both a desktop device or mobile device.
 And they provide a full suite of other bitcoin-related services.

-For most users, fees will be 0.99% to 1.19% on your purchase.
+For most users, fees will be 0.99% on your purchase.
 They don’t take a spread on the purchase either.
 Some “no fee” platforms take a spread.

-With Swan, you can auto-withdrawal to your own self-custody address, or you can keep it with Swan’s institutional-grade custodian for free and access it through them, with the bitcoin held in your name.
+With Swan, you can auto-withdrawal to your own self-custody address, or you can keep it with Swan’s custodian for free and access it through them, with the bitcoin held in your name.
 The cool combo, then, is that you can setup a dollar-cost average plan that automatically buys bitcoin regularly, and then also regularly sends it to your hardware wallet or other custody solution.

-In addition to their consumer-focused platform, they also have Swan Private for high net worth individuals, family offices, and businesses.
-This has become an increasingly important part of their business.
+In addition to their consumer-focused platform, they also have Swan Private and Swan Business for high net worth individuals, family offices, and businesses.
 If you want to buy a large amount, want to add bitcoin to a company balance sheet, or want to consult with experts about custody, that’s your portal.
 And more recently, they launched Swan Institutional, which provides a comprehensive suite of liquidity services and investment opportunities for large entities.